What is the best welder for beginners?

 What kind of welding makes the most sense for you and how much money you have in your pocket to spend will help us decide.

 Another key consideration is what kind of power you have available – you can use 120V outlets for the smaller welding units but as you get to the more powerful ones, you’ll want to opt for a 220 volt unit.

 Lets take a look at each at few of the highest rated entry level welding units.

-110V Miller Electric MIG/Flux Core Welder – this is a welder you can run off of normal house power, so no special outlets needed.
-This unit is great for small DiY welding jobs such as mower decks, exhaust systems, trailer frames, and metal sculptures.
+110V Miller Electric MIG/Flux Core Welder – this is a good beginner welder you can run off of normal house power, so no special outlets needed.
+It’s great for small DiY welding jobs such as mower decks, exhaust systems, trailer frames, and metal sculptures.
 This unit comes with a 10 foot work cable, extra contact tips, spool of .030 flux cored wire, and of course the manual and setup guide.
-This unit does a great job of answering the question “what is the best MIG welder for a beginner?”.
+The 110V Miller Electric MIG/Flux core welder does a great job of answering the question “what is the best MIG welder for a beginner?”.

 220V Hobart 190 MIG Welder – this is a relatively inexpensive and yet top rated welder that will serve you well as a beginner or around the home hobbyist.
 In addition to the above type so of welding jobs such as mower decks or trailer frames, this welder also excels at stainless steel and aluminum welding as well.
 You’ll get a built in gas valve as well as a 10 foot work cable and clamp and, of course, a MIG gun.
 As a side note, this unit does have a 110/220 voltage switch so you can operate on house power if needed.